GEDI: A Graph-based End-to-end Data Imputation Framework: Experiment

 \subsection{Model Configuration for GEDI}

 The experiments for all datasets adopt the same parameter settings.
-For the imputation model, the transformer of the feature encoder is fixed with 2 layers and 4 heads, the $\epsilon$ is set to $0.8$ for the graph generator, the GNN encoder has 1 layer, and the hidden dimension in the three modules is fixed at $32$.
+For the imputation model, the Transformer of the feature encoder is fixed with 2 layers and 4 heads, the threshold $\epsilon$ is $0.8$ for the graph generator, the number of layers for GCN encoder is set to 1, and the hidden dimension in all components of the framework is fixed at $32$.
 For the weight update model, the embedding size of each task type is fixed at $8$.
 For the data imputation task, We train the model for $10,000$ epochs using the Adam optimizer with a learning rate at $0.001$.
 The training batch size is set to be $5,000$ for all datasets.
 For the target prediction task, We train the models for $5,000$ epochs using the Adam optimizer with a learning rate of $0.001$ for the imputation model and $0.005$ for the weight model.
 The batch size is fixed at $2,000$ for all target prediction experiments.